Skip navigation

 John Ecks had a full life.
 (1‑sentence introduction)

-John earned a bachelor’s degree in psychology from University of Michigan, where he was known for his intelligence, curiosity, and professionalism.
+John earned a bachelor’s degree in psychology from the University of Michigan, where he was known for his intelligence, curiosity, and professionalism.
 He was active in student life and served as community liaison for two years.
 (2 sentences)

 After a short career as a researcher, he got involved with writing.
 He quickly became a prize-winning novelist and published 45 books during his writing career.
 He also frequently contributed to the Jackson News.
 His opinion pieces resonated with people of all political persuasions.
 (4 sentences)